Private Quantiles Estimation in the Presence of Atoms: JointExp fails on atomic distributions

 \begin{example} Consider the private estimation of the median (i.e. $m=1$ quantile, and $\mathbf{p} = (1/2)$) on $[a,b] = [-1,1]$.
 Since $m=1$, JointExp coincides with ExponentialQuantile, and when all data points are equal to $0$ (i.e. $\mathbb{P}_X = \delta_{0}$) its output is uniformly distributed in $[-1,1]$ \emph{whatever the sample size} $n$ as long as it is even. \end{example}

-It is worth noting that defavorable cases are not simply irrealistic corner cases.
-Indeed, many real-life datasets show \emph{accumulation points} and are continuous distributions with some Diracs at specific points.
-A famous example is the revenue statistics of the US Census Bureau: many participants in surveys are not qualified to have some categorie of revenue (too young or not investing in some assets) hence the presence of accumulations at the zero value for these categories.
+When considering estimation on real-world distributions, many real-life datasets show \emph{accumulation points} and can be modeled as continuous distributions with some Diracs at specific points.
+A famous example is the revenue statistics of the US Census Bureau: many participants in surveys are not qualified to have some category of revenue (too young or not investing in some assets) hence the presence of accumulations at the zero value for these categories.
 In fact, any continuous variable that is censored, conditional on some other variable or generated by mimetic agents tending to repeat exactly some values, will show accumulation points where JointExp has great chances to fail.